Sajjadpp/snake-and-ladder-online-multi/README.md

 Managed JWT tokens with React context and Axios interceptors.

-Deployed a secure MERN app with Nginx + SSL on AWS.
+Deployed a secure MERN app with Render + Vercel.

-📸 Screenshots (optional)

-(You can add images later like board UI, login page, leaderboard, etc.)

 ✨ Future Enhancements